Making your option choices in school? Get inspired andpick the future you want

 Environment

-You would work in all types of buildings like offices, shopping centres and schools.
-You might be also work on construction sites, which could be dusty and cold.
+You'd work in all types of buildings, such as offices, shopping centres and schools.
+You might also work on construction sites, which could be dusty and cold.
 You may sometimes work in cramped and uncomfortable spaces in order to get access to heating systems and equipment.

 Travel